TheExiledCat/foldr/README.md

 ## ⚙️  Configuration

-- configurations are stored in `~/.foldr/config.json` or the file stored in the `--config` flag
+- configurations are stored in `~/.foldr/config.json` or a file can be passed in the `--config` flag
 - the config file can be created using the `foldr config` command which will create the configuration using an interactive cli
 - for config options see [Configuration](Configuration.md)
 - Note: By default foldr uses a small sqlite database cache to speed up searching and listing for templates.
 This can be disabled with the `use_cache` key in the config.
 When disabled searching and listing will manually walk the templates directory and list the templates that way, which is much slower if you have alot of templates.